matiwinnetou/spring-soy-view/README.md

 }
 ```

+### Model adjuster (ModelAdjuster)

+This concept has been created because Spring MVC will often wrap your real domain object inside own model.
+Soy needs to
+access a path to your domain object compiled to soy compatible data structures, not internal spring model.
+To use it, just wire __SpringModelAdjuster__ and specify your model property (typically 'model').

+### POJO Data Conversion (ToSoyDataConverter)

+A library by default will convert your POJO domain objects to soy compatible data structures.
+A default implementation
+of ToSoyDataConverter that will recursively inspect a passed in model and build a nested structure of SoyMapData objects,
+which consist only of primitives supported by Soy and thus can be rendered.

 ### Ajax JavaScript compilation

+This is an optional module, in which compilation of soy files can be done via a Spring MVC controller.
+Typically, however,
+most project will use a maven plugin or grunt task that compiles soy files to javascript.

 To use an ajax compiler it is necessary to wire or include SoyAjaxController in application's configuration files: